wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getgenerate.md

 ---
-title: zec:getgenerate \[POST\] {disallowed}
+title: getgenerate  {disallowed} - Zcash
-description: Return if the server is set to generate coins or not.
-The default isfalse.It is set with the command line argument -gen (or zcash.conf settinggen)It can also be set with the setgenerate call.
+description: Example code for the getgenerate  {disallowed} json-rpc method. Сomplete guide on how to use getgenerate  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters